tunroam/paper/report/720future.md

 ##### RADIUS as a Service

-If an external party offers to facilitate to serve as a RADIUS server implementing this protocol;
+If an external party offers to serve as a RADIUS server implementing this protocol;
 what would be the (trust/security/privacy) implications?
 This would allow an existing wireless infrastructure